developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Send Intent*** is chosen, then the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to send and Android Intent, which might cause any number of possible results, depending on the nature of the intent configured to be sent.
 Some of all of the following additional Managed Configurations MUST also be specified to define the Android Intent to be sent: **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Type**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Action**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Category**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Package Name**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Class**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Data URI**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Flags**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent MIME Type**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Name**, **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Value**.

 Sending an Android Intent provides a very flexible way to specify the behavior to be performed for a key by invoking an application or service.
 As such, there are many options that control the nature of the intent that is sent.
 It is generally recommended to fully understand the nature of the Android Intent to be sent before attempting to configure it as a key behavior.
-In many cases, the application or service to be invoked will define the nature of the intent is wishes to received and that definition can be used to drive the configuration.
+In many cases, the application or service to be invoked defines the nature of the intent is wishes to received and that definition can be used to drive the configuration.

 - If the value ***Suppress*** is chosen, then NO behavior is performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active.
 This is equivalent to mapping the key in that state to "do nothing".

 - If the value ***Reset To Default*** is chosen, then the the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active be reset back to its defaults.
-This will effectively remove any prior mapping of that key in that state and return the key to its standard behavior in that state.
+This effectively removes any prior mapping of that key in that state and return the key to its standard behavior in that state.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code